 The photo is in bad shape.
 It is very dark, has many dust specks and other defects, and has a texture which makes the image appear less than sharp.
 So before I can create a painting from it, I’ll need to make some corrections.
-The AKVIS Enhancer, Noise Buster, and MultiBrush plug-ins will be useful.
+The AKVIS Enhancer and Noise Buster plug-ins will be useful.

-The photo is very dark, so increase the parameters Shadows and Lightness to the maximum setting, 100.
-Press to process the image and then to accept the changes and return the photo to the graphics editor.
+The photo is very dark, so increase the parameters Highlights and Lightness to the maximum setting, 100.
+Press to accept the changes and return the photo to the graphics editor.

 The result is an improvement, but the original was so dark that another pass through Enhancer would help.
-This time set Shadows and Lightness to 25.
+This time set Highlights and Lightness to 25.

 Now the photo is bright enough and the colors are more vibrant.

-Call the AKVIS Noise Buster plug-in (Filter –> AKVIS –> Noise Buster).
-The plug-in’s workspace opens and it immediately begins processing the photo using the auto filtering presets.
+Call the AKVIS Noise Buster plug-in (Effects –> AKVIS –> Noise Buster).
+The plug-in’s workspace opens.
+Change the settings as seen below.